Quebec CEGEP language reform

 The Job Landscape

 While the immediate impact on jobs is relatively minimal, the situation is poised to escalate in 2024.
-The of French-language courses will introduce complexities, particularly for teachers unable to instruct in French.
+The inclusion of French-language courses will introduce complexities, particularly for teachers unable to instruct in French.
 Champlain College, for instance, anticipates teachers losing their positions due to language limitations.
-To offset such consequences, some CEGEPs, like Vanier College, intend to solicit to assist teachers in transitioning to teaching in French.
+To offset such consequences, some CEGEPs, like Vanier College, intend to solicit government funding to assist teachers in transitioning to teaching in French.

 As the transition unfolds, CEGEPs grapple with critical decisions.
 Determining which courses to offer in French and gauging the need for new French-speaking professors forms part of the intricate puzzle.
 The choices made in the coming months will shape the trajectory of higher education in Quebec.